surrealwebs/stereotypesteve-theme/README.md

 Some (but not all) changes include:

-* Added menu location to the header for social media.
+* Added menu location to the header for social media (top-social).